-We commissioned polls in Nebraska and Iowa and found staunch support in both states for legislation requiring large utilities to get 20 percent of their power from renewable sources.
+Support for action is strong in the countryside.
+We commissioned a poll in Nebraska and Iowa and found staunch support in both states for legislation requiring large utilities to get 20 percent of their power from renewable sources.
 The support cut across all demographics and all regions.
-In western Nebraska, for example, two-thirds of Republicans voiced their support.
-Similarly, polling in Iowa showed strong support among both Democrats and Republicans and in all regions of the state.
-We've packed townhall forums on wind development in Scottsbluff, Nebraska and at seven similar meetings across South Dakota.
+In western Nebraska, the most conservative part of the state, two-thirds of Republicans voiced their support.

-All that support has not, however, translated into action in Washington.
-We must redouble our efforts to break the logjam.
+To break the logjam, we have to redouble our efforts.
 Many of the swing votes on critical energy legislation are from Midwest and Plains states with large rural constituencies.
-That means our collective voice - as rural people - is amplified in this debate.
-If farmers, ranchers and rural citizens as well as rural business, government and economic development leaders stand up and speak out, this issue won't just fade away.
+That means our collective voice – as rural people – is amplified in this debate.